xinwenfu/mitmproxy-get/README.md

 - *mitmdump*: the command-line version of mitmproxy.

 **Note**:
-* Make sure the Ubuntu VM uses the bridged adapter
+* Make sure the Ubuntu VM uses the bridged adapter.
 * Make sure the IoT kit and Ubuntu VM connect to the same WiFi router/AP so that they can communicate with each other.

 ## Goal